-- A. Water levels in the 4 streams were much higher than in previous monitoring surveys during dry season.
+- temporary loss of stream channel would not be severe.
+But remedial works should be implemented to clear the rubbles and restore the channel as the condition of this stream is expected to improve after the construction of the golf course extension (in which the eroded hill slopes would be replaced by turf). - 5.3.9 Water levels in the 4 streams were much higher than in previous monitoring surveys during dry season.
 For the two tributaries in Stream B, the flow in B2 tributary was similar and flow in B1 tributary was also observed at its lower reach.
 The majority of Stream C had been found dry in previous monitoring surveys, but in the present survey surface flow was present in even upstream section.
 Stream D had surface flow even at the most upper reach.
-Photos of Streams A to D were shown in Photo Plate 5.3-1 (Annex E). - 5.3.9 The habitats and vegetation generally remained intact within a large potion of the project site (beyond the works fronts), within the stream buffer zone and outside the project area.
-No earthwork, human disturbance or fire disturbance was observed beyond the works fronts other than the historical erosion of hillsides and the access paths to the project site. - 5.3.10 Aquatic fauna communities were checked during the monitoring survey.
-Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey (Annex E Photo Plate 5.3-2).
-The recent heavy rainfall had significantly increased the flow in the streams.
-Abundance of this species was still low in all streams.
-It is anticipated that their abundance will increase more significantly later. - 5.3.11 Another species of Atyid shrimp, Caridina cantonensis, which is common and widespread in Hong Kong was found in Stream B, C and D. Other aquatic fauna and flora encountered during the monitoring included Freshwater snail Brotia hainanensis, which is usually found in streams with good water quality, found at B2 tributary of Stream B, and Long-armed Palemond shrimp Macrobrachia hainanensis in Stream B (Annex E Photo Plate 5.3-2). - 5.3.12 The demarcation of the stream buffer zone had been fully established at Stream A main stream and Tributary B2 of Stream B at the time of the monitoring survey.
+Photos of Streams A to D were shown in Photo Plate 5.3-1 (Annex E). - 5.3.10 The habitats and vegetation generally remained intact within a large potion of the project site (beyond the works fronts), within the stream buffer zone and outside the project area.
+No earthwork, human disturbance or fire disturbance was observed beyond the works fronts other than the historical erosion of hillsides and the access paths to the project site. - 5.3.11 Aquatic fauna communities were checked during the monitoring survey.
+Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey (Annex E Photo Plate 5.3-1).
+The recent heavy rainfall had significantly increased the flow in the streams, but also increased the sediment inside the streams.
+It was observed that there were sediments (e.g. silts) covering some boulders inside the channels.
+But the stream flow was still clear. - 5.3.12 Another species of Atyid shrimp, Caridina cantonensis, which is common and widespread in Hong Kong was found in Stream B, C and D. Other aquatic fauna and flora encountered during the monitoring included Freshwater snail Brotia hainanensis, which is usually found in streams with good water quality, found at B2 tributary of Stream B, and Long-armed Palemond shrimp Macrobrachia hainanensis in Stream B. - 5.3.13 The demarcation of the stream buffer zone had been fully established at Stream A main stream and Tributary B2 of Stream B at the time of the monitoring survey.
 Except at the temporary access bridge at Stream A, riparian vegetation within the buffer zone was not disturbed by construction works.
 As the construction works fronts had not exceeded Stream A, it is anticipated that the establishment of stream buffer zone demarcation will be finished before the works fronts reach Tributary B1 and Stream C.